 Downpayment Assistance Program (DAP) Loans

-- If you have the monthly income to pay mortgage payments, but not enough savings to pay the down payment, you may qualify for a reduced rate loan as low as 1% to help you cover the down payment.
-A DAP loan is a second mortgage on your home.
-Eligible borrowers must show ability to repay the primary mortgage and the DAP loan in order to qualify for assistance under this program.
+- You may qualify for a reduced rate loan as low as 1% to help pay for the down payment and closing costs.
+You must show the ability to repay the primary mortgage and the DAP loan in order to qualify for assistance under this program.
 Applicants will be required to make a minimum investment of $1,000 towards the acquisition costs.

 - You must attend a free Homebuyer Education class prior to closing.
 The class will help you understand the home-buying process and offer tips for maintaining your new home.
 Classes are held online and at locations across Connecticut.